-- Some parents or individuals may benefit from one on one support from our Peer Advocates in assisting them to understand Child Safety Services, their process and, the reasons for their intervention into your family.
+- Some parents or individuals may benefit from one on one support from our Peer Advocates to understand the Child Safety Service; their process and the reasons for the intervention with your family.

-- One on one support from our Peer Advocates will also offer encouragement and assistance in becoming a more effective and stronger voice for your family when working with Safety Services.
+- One on one support from our Peer Advocates will also offer encouragement and assistance in becoming a more effective and stronger voice for your family when working with Child Safety Service.

 - One on one support will allow our Peer Advocates to work with you to identify and engage with more specialised services in support of your needs.

-- The Parents and Families Advocacy Service can provide access to a wide range of resources which will assist you to better understand the Safety Services and how an intervention by the Service may affect parents, families, other care givers and the children.
+- The Parents and Families Advocacy Service can provide access to a wide range of resources which will assist you to better understand the Child Safety Service and how an intervention might affect parents, families, other care givers and the children.